michellejm/ConflictUrbanism-InfraPolitics/Tutorials/08_HTMLTemplate.md

 ### Introduction to HTML/CSS

 The following section is adapted from [here](http://learn.shayhowe.com/html-css/building-your-first-web-page/) and provides a good understanding of Web Basics.
 Please refer to it for more information.
-Likewise, if you are interested in diving deeper, work through the following (7 hour) [course](https://www.codecademy.com/learn/web), on Code Academy.
+Likewise, if you are interested in diving deeper, work through this (7 hour) [codeacademy course](https://www.codecademy.com/learn/web), on Code Academy.

 A **Website** uses at least two languages: